 While this probably isn’t the news you want to hear right now, most babies don’t have a regular sleep cycle until they’re about 3-6 months old.
 Before that point, it’s important to let baby set their own sleep schedule, including how often they get up to nurse – younger babies need to eat during the night.

-During the first months of life, babies lack the ability to calm themselves, but you can help them.
-The first step is figuring out what’s bothering your baby.
+During the first months of life, babies need to wake up frequently to feed, but they also lack the ability to calm themselves.
+So if your baby is waking in the night but doesn’t seem hungry, the first step is figuring out what’s bothering them.
 They may just be tired, but here are some specific things to look for:

-• Sleep position.
+- Sleep position.
 Check that baby isn’t lying in an awkward position.
-If baby is lying on their arm or if their sleep sack is bunched up weird, that could be making them uncomfortable.
+If baby is lying on their arm or if their sleep sack is bunched up, that could be making them uncomfortable.

-Even when there’s no obvious cause for fussiness, there are still ways to comfort baby.
+Even if your baby is over three months old and has shown the ability to sleep through the night, wakings are still normal.
 Try some of these tips to help your baby, and you, find the rest you need.

 Try the five S’s to help your baby sleep